gravitational/teleport/docs/4.2/enterprise/sso/oidc.md

 !!! warning "Version Warning"

-    This guide requires a commercial edition of Teleport.
-The open source edition of Teleport only supports [Github](../../admin-guide.md#github-oauth-20) as an SSO provider.
+    This guide requires an Enterprise edition of Teleport.
+The Community edition of Teleport only supports [Github](../../admin-guide.md#github-oauth-20) as an SSO provider.